simonqhughes/mevo_mv/docs/ARM_MBED/SW/HLD/ARM_MBED_SW_HLD_0001/ARM_MBED_SW_HLD_CFStore.md

 The final chapter lists useful [references](#references) to this document.

+## <a name="outstanding-issues"></a> Outstanding Issues With This Document

+The following lists the outstanding issues with this document:

+- The [error handling](#error-handling) design requires definition.
+- The [wear levelling](#wear-levelling) design requires defintion.
+- PAL aligmnment is required including:
+    - Storage of private keys.
+    - Factory KVs and associated behaviours.

 ## <a name="terminology"></a> Terminology

-Please refer to CFSTORE [terminology document][CFSTORE_TERM] for definitions of terminology.
-For reference, the following terms are used extensively throughout this document.
+The following terms are used extensively throughout this document.

 - CFSTORE: Configuration Store.
 - HLD: High Level Design.